Exploring space gives us significance

 To draw Universe, grab an ellipse tool and draw a 915px circle.
 Navigate to the gradient panel.
-Change type to radial and apply 4 colors to the gradient’s slider (left to right):
+Change type to radial and apply four colors as the gradient stops (left to right):

-Draw a circle with 400px width and height.
-Apply linear gradient and add two more colors to the gradient slider:
+Draw a circle at 400px width and height using the Ellipse Tool.
+Apply the Linear Gradient and add two more colors to the gradient slider:

-Distribute gradient from the top-left to the bottom-right with the gradient tool (G).
+Distribute the gradient from the top-left to the bottom-right with the gradient tool (G).

 Select the “Gradient along stroke” option.